mui/material-ui/docs/src/pages/system/basics/basics.md

 - 🦋 Encourage UI consistency.
 - 🌈 Write responsive style effortlessly.
 - 🦎 Work with any theme object.
-- 💅 Work with the most popular CSS-in-JS solutions.
+- 💅 Work with the most popular CSS in JS solutions.
 - 📦 Less than [4 KB gzipped](https://bundlephobia.com/result?p=@material-ui/system).
 - 🚀 [Fast enough](https://github.com/mui-org/material-ui/blob/next/packages/material-ui-benchmark/README.md#material-uisystem) not to be a bottleneck at runtime.